tabfloater/tabfloater.github.io/_includes/documentation.md

 $ chmod +x {{ site.data.downloads.companion.linux.appimage }}
 ```

-Note: the AppImage format does not work with [browsers installed via Snap](#browsers-installed-via-snap).
+Then, [register](#register) the companion.
+Note that the AppImage format does not work with [browsers installed via Snap](#browsers-installed-via-snap).

 ##### **PPA**

 If you use Ubuntu 20.04 or above, you can also [add our PPA and install](download) the companion via `apt`.
-Note that starting version 19.10, Ubuntu ships Chromium exclusively via Snap - *if you'd like to use TabFloater with Chromium on Ubuntu 20.04+, you must install via PPA and also make sure to follow the instructions below*.
+Note that starting version 19.10, Ubuntu ships Chromium exclusively via Snap. *If you'd like to use TabFloater with Chromium on Ubuntu 20.04+, you must install via PPA and also make sure to follow the instructions below*.

 ##### **Browsers installed via Snap**